CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

-# hey danny, make some more stuff in the functions chapter please, thanks
+# hey dan, make some more stuff in the functions chapter please, thanks

 <br />
 <br />